Hida (train): Stations

+Services to and from Nagoya Station require a switchback at Gifu Station.

 The section of the route between Inotani to Toyama and Ōsaka to Maibara is operated by JR West.

 Facilities

 Accommodation

 Standard class (including reserved seats and non-reserved seats) and Green class is available on this service, although not all services carry a Green car.
 Seat reservations can be made for an extra fee.
-Both standard and Green classes feature comfortable seats, with the Green classes consisting of two types.
-All standard class and Green classes in the middle of the train have 2+2 seat formations, while such Green class are more comfortable yet expensive than standard class.
-Another type of Green class are located at the front or the end of the car, featuring an even more comfortable 2+1 seat formation, with a panorama view through the driver’s cab.
-Some panorama seats are cheaper as they are standard reserved or even non-reserved seats.
+Both standard and Green classes feature comfortable seats.

 Utilities

-There are one or more universal access toilets, as well as normal toilets, depending on how many carriages are being used for the service.
+There are universal access toilets onboard this service.
 There are also wheelchair spaces.
 Onboard catering services ceased on 16 March 2013.
-There is a vending machine onboard, which provides a small selection of drinks.
 Complimentary WiFi is also available.

 Scenery

-The service is known for its window that wraps around the cockpit offering un-interrupted views of the tracks in front of or behind the train; hence, a longer name for this service is Wide View Hida as is the case for other JR Central limited express services.
-Passengers who wish to take a panorama seat will have to pay an additional fare above basic fare and limited express fare (whether it is standard reserved/non-reserved or Green class) and require the seat specifically.
+The Takayama Main Line, on which the Hida runs for a majority of its journey, offers scenic views of rural Japan.
+Several rivers, valleys, mountains, and other natural landforms can be seen throughout the journey.

 History

-The service began on 1 March 1958.
+The Hida train service was inaugurated in 1956, as part of efforts to improve transportation in rural areas and promote tourism in the Hida region.
+Initially operated by the Japanese National Railways (JNR), the service became part of JR Central following the privatization of the railways in 1987.

 After Typhoon Tokage in 2004, the track suffered major damage from flooding.
 As a result, instead of going all the way to Toyama Station, trains could only go as far as Hida-Furukawa Station until 8 September 2007, when the track was repaired and again reached all the way to Toyama Station.